sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 Panes can be associated with a default tab, and/or a default tool such that if no other relevant tool/tab is already selected, the default will automatically be selected when the pane is activated.

 Panes are composed of three parts: a DAML definition, a controller, and a view.
-The controller is similar to what weíve seen with custom controls and must inherit from the Frameworkís Pane base class.
+The controller is similar to what we‚Äôve seen with custom controls and must inherit from the Framework‚Äôs Pane base class.
 The view component is the custom appearance of the control and this class typically derives from a WPF UserControl.
 The DAML *className* attribute defines the controller and the content element defines the view.
 When the pane in instantiated, the controller is set as the data context of the view.
 This allows for a view/view-model relationship and all the benefits that accompany this pattern.

 ```C#
 class MapPane : ArcGIS.Desktop.Framework.Contracts.Pane